RitikRanaut/FlightsAndSearchService/README.md

 ```

 - Once you added db config as listed above go to src folder in terminal and execute `npx sequelize db:create`

+## DB Design
+    - Airplane Table
+    - Flight Table
+    - Airport

+    - A Flight belong to an airplane but one airplane can be used in multiple flights.
+    - A city has many Airports but one Airport belong to one city.
+    - One Airport can have many flights, but a flight belongs to one Airport.